 In reality, there will almost always be other factors which come into play.
-For example, in our experience, unfair dismissal hearings are not taking place within 26 weeks.
+For example, in our experience and especially since the COVID 19 pandemic, unfair dismissal hearings are not taking place within 26 weeks.
 This is because the ET is currently under resourced.
 Hearings are being postponed due to a lack of judges.
 Sometime one party will ask for and be granted a postponement.

 Sometimes the case is not allocated to a judge and ‘floats’.
 This means that the system relies upon other cases settling and so resources become available; this does not always happen.

-It would be more realistic to say that the final hearing would take place within 52-weeks, but even then, it can take longer than that.
+It would be more realistic to say that the final hearing should take place within 52-weeks, but even then, it can take longer than that.

 An unfair dismissal claim will take longer, be more complex and cost more if other claims are brought in addition to unfair dismissal, eg: